theupdateframework/tuf-on-ci/README.md

 # TUF-on-CI: A TUF repository and signing tool implementation

-TUF-on-CI is secure artifact delivery system that operates on a Continuous Integration platform.
-It contains a [TUF](https://theupdateframework.io) repository implementation and a easy-to-use local signing system that supports hardware keys (e.g. Yubikeys).
+TUF-on-CI is a secure artifact delivery system that operates on a Continuous Integration platform.
+It contains a [TUF](https://theupdateframework.io) repository implementation and an easy-to-use local signing system that supports hardware keys (e.g. Yubikeys).

 TUF-on-CI can be used to publish a TUF repository that contains digitally signed metadata.
-Any TUF-compatible download clients can use this repository to securely download the artifacts described in the repository.
+Any TUF-compatible download client can use this repository to securely download the artifacts described in the repository.

 This system is highly secure against infrastructure compromise: Even a fully compromised